wq/itertable/docs/loaders.md

 ### Built-In Loaders

-There are six built-in loader classes defined in [wq.io.loaders].
+There are six built-in loader classes defined in [itertable.loaders].

 name | purpose
 -----|---------